 Amsterdam Sloterdijk station in the north-west of the city opened in 1983 and is a major junction for rail traffic.
 The Sloterdijk area is an office district with significant presence from government, publishing and telecoms.

-Facilities at Sloterdijk station include AKO (newsagents), Albert Heijn To Go (mini-supermarket), ETOS (chemist) plus Julia’s, Starbucks and various snack bars.
+Facilities at Sloterdijk station include AKO (newsagents), AH To Go (mini-supermarket), ETOS (chemist) plus Julia’s, Starbucks and various snack bars.

 GVB Metro line 50 runs through Amsterdam Sloterdijk and tram 19 serves Diemen via Leidseplein.

-Also departing from outside Sloterdijk are international coach services from OUIBUS (Blablabus) and Flixbus
+Also departing from outside Sloterdijk are international coach services from Blablabus (formerly OUIBUS) and Flixbus

-Sloterdijk station has the following rail lines: Amsterdam-Schiphol (upper level), Amsterdam-Haarlem and Amsterdam-Zandam (lower level).
+Sloterdijk station has the following rail lines: Amsterdam-Schiphol (upper level), Amsterdam-Haarlem and Amsterdam-Zandam (both lower level).
 The main station hall is at an intermediate level.